cisagov/get.gov/pages/about/about_index.md

 We are a team of passionate designers, developers, and product people.
 We help U.S.-based government organizations gain public trust by making .gov a well-known, reliable, and secure space online.

-The .gov program is part of the [Cybersecurity and Infrastructure Security Agency](https://www.cisa.gov/).
+The .gov registry is part of the [Cybersecurity and Infrastructure Security Agency](https://www.cisa.gov/).

 Check out [job openings on our team](jobs).